Comparing the PLUS Loan to Private Education Loans

 Federal Parent PLUS Loan Private Education Loan

-Interest Rate For 2023-24, a fixed rate loan at 8.05%.
-The rate is set annually on July 1 by the U.S. Department of Education.Variable or fixed rate products.
+Interest Rate A fixed rate loan with the rate set annually each July 1 by the U.S. Department of Education.Variable or fixed rate products.
 Rate is provided after an application has been submitted.

 Fees There is a 4.228% origination fee.
 This fee is set annually on October 1 by the U.S. Department of Education.
 Typically zero fees; check with lender to be informed.